katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 MUST

 - [ ] Test fresh install on real ubuntu for odorun.sh AND odounit.sh .
 - [ ] Add unit tests for odorun.sh.
-- [ ] Cover all cases for reloading in odorun in unit tests.
+Cover all cases for reloading in odorun in unit tests.

 SHOULD
-- [ ] Add documentation for odorun.sh

 COULD
 - [ ] Add -q (quiet) flag to suppress output for odorun and odounit.